 Article I

 Section 2.
 The outcome of voting in the Board of Governors shall be determined by a simple majority of a quorum of the Board.
-A quorum shall consist of 10 voting members of the Board as defined in Section 3 below.
+A quorum shall consist of a majority voting members of the Board as defined in Section 3 below.

 Article II

 Section 1.
-An annual meeting of the Association shall be held each year at which time elections of the officers, members of the Board of Governors, and Committee Chairs will be held.
+An annual meeting of the Association shall be held each year at which time elections of the officersand at large members of the Board of Governors will be held.
 The exact time and place of the meetings shall be called by the President of the Association.
 Eighteen (18) members of the Association in good standing shall constitute a quorum for convening an annual meeting.

 Article III

 Section 3.
 The Treasurer shall receive all funds of the Association and disburse funds.
 Disbursements over five hundred dollars ($500.00) must be approved by the Board of Governors.
 Two (2) signatures are required on all Association checks, one of which must be the Treasurer.
-Other co-signers may include the President, Vice-President, and Immediate Past President of the Association.
+Other co-signers may include the Presidentor Vice-President.
 The Treasurer shall present at the annual meeting a full and specific account of the receipts and expenditures of that year.
-The treasurer shall also present a statement of financial activity at each meeting of the Board of Governors.
+The Treasurer shall also present a statement of financial activity at each meeting of the Board of Governors.
 The Treasurer shall keep regular books of account and shall, at the discretion of the Board of Governors, give bond for the faithful performance of the duties.
 The expense of such bond, if directed by the Board of Governors, is to be paid by the Association.
 Books will be provided to the Board at Governors for an annual audit.

 Article IV